 Your business or personal belongings depend on the proper maintenance and repair of your roof.
-Keep in mind that a little prevention now can prevent catastrophic roof failure in the future, saving you a lot of inconvenience and expense in the process.
+Keep in mind that a little prevention now can prevent catastrophic roof failure in the future.
+This will save you a lot of inconvenience and expense in the process.

-You should bring in a professional roof repair contractor if you think that there could be some concerns after an inspection.
-The roofing contractor can also help you determine the remaining estimated lifespan of your roof, the roof's general existing condition and help you develop a maintenance plan moving forward.
+You should bring in a professional roof repair contractor if you have concerns after an inspection.
+The roofing contractor can also help you determine the remaining estimated lifespan of your roof, the roof’s general existing condition and help you develop a maintenance plan moving forward.